Hanna Bennison

-Hanna Ulrika Bennison (born 16 October 2002) is a Swedish professional footballer who plays as a midfielder for the FA Women's Super League team Everton.
-She made her debut for the Sweden women's national football team in November 2019.
-In January 2020 she was named by UEFA as one of the 10 most promising young players in Europe and in March 2021 she won the Goal (website) NXGN Award as the best young female footballer in the world.
+Hanna Ulrika Bennison (born 16 October 2002) is a Swedish professional footballer who plays as a midfielder for Liga F club Real Madrid and the Sweden national team.

+In January 2020 she was named by UEFA as one of the 10 most promising young players in Europe and in March 2021 she won the GOAL NXGN Award as the best young female footballer in the world.